FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 It is designed to capture the force from various types of punchs, meaning it is responsive enough to capture a quick double jab and strong enough to handle a left hook.
 Users are able to display the force in pounds, kilos, or newtons and track sessions to see the greatest force applied during their training.

 #### Scope of Completion
 The project succeded is producing a functional prototype which was able to capture the force applied and displayed the results through a web interface.
 However the lantency of the system was never refined to be low enough to capture a punch reliably.
+In addition the force gauge did experience some deformation under strong impacts, see [Figure 5](#figure-5), thought this did not degrade accuracy.

 ## Hardware Design
 #### System
 The system is comprised of three components; a force gauge, an arduino microcontroller, and a beaglebone black.
 Together they registered, interpolated and presented the data to provide a smooth user experience.
 Additionally an external machine was used to run the webserver to allow for better connectivity.
+An example of the system can seen in [Figure 4](#figure-4).

 #### Subsystems
 ###### Force Gauge